 Bottom line: This is a great stroller if features are more important than weight, especially if you’re using it with a young infant, and extra especially if you or your partner is tall.

-Weighing in at 12 lbs (it’s true weight, not the weight of it stripped down with no canopy or basket) the Triumph has many of the same features as its competition: a continual recline (almost flat), a decent storage basket (though remember it’s an umbrella, so they’re all quite small), and a nice buckle and seat.
+Weighing in at 11 lbs (stripped down with no canopy or basket) the Triumph has many of the same features as its competition: a continual recline (almost flat), a decent storage basket (though remember it’s an umbrella, so they’re all quite small), and a nice buckle and seat.
 It has a carry strap and comes standard with a rain cover, which is great for your stormy summers and wet winters.

-This stroller stands up on its own, reclines almost flat, has a cup holder, and the superior sunshade that UPPA is known for.
+This stroller stands up on its own when folded, reclines almost flat (use from 3 months+), has a cup holder, and has the superior sunshade that UPPA is known for.
 Yeah, I mean, it’s a great stroller!
 Nobody’s saying it isn’t.
-In fact, I have used my 2011 G-Luxe for years now and it still holds up.
+In fact, I used my G-Luxe for years and it still holds up.

-At the end of the day, the G-Luxe is a wonderful umbrella stroller for everyday/heavy use.
-It looks great and steers very well for an umbrella, plus it stands on its own.
+Bottom line: At the end of the day, the G-Luxe is a wonderful umbrella stroller for everyday/heavy use.
+If sun coverage is your main concern, this is the stroller for you.
+It looks great and steers very well for an umbrella and stands on its own when folded.
 It’s also a good pick for tall parents.
-However, I don’t love the fold (requires 2 hands) — or the price, for that matter.
-Thus, if you’re looking for something for more infrequent use, you might be better off with the Joovy Groove or the Ingelsina Net.
+However, I don’t love the price.
+Thus, if you’re looking for something for more infrequent use, you might be better off with the Joovy Groove or the Inglesina Net.

 The seat has a one-handed adjustable seat with 4 recline positions.
 Check out our quick review of these strollers here.